Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: METHODOLOGY

 In this work, we propose a novel framework for interactive navigation using the legged manipulator for achieving faster goal-reaching and reduced travel distance, with the overall navigation framework illustrated in Fig. \ref{fig:2}.
-First, we introduce our framework, outlining how to detect movable obstacles and select a feasible target-pushing position for movable obstacles(Section \ref{sec:IN}).
-Next, we detail our RL training process and present the two-stage reward strategy, facilitating the deployment of a robust arm-pushing controller (Section \ref{sec:RL}).
+First, we present our framework, detailing how to find a path that considers movable obstacles and determines the appropriate timing and location for pushing them (Section \ref{sec:IN}).
+Next, we detail our RL training process and present the two-stage reward design strategy, facilitating the deployment of a robust arm-pushing controller (Section \ref{sec:RL}).
+Pertinent notations used in this work are listed in Table \ref{tab:some_definition} for convenience.